nicklafferty/craftycody/content/crafts/review-citadel-paints.md

 First thoughts are that they are _slightly_ worth the cost.
 They go on quite opaque on the minis and that's something that bugged me with my acrylics.
 This includes metallic paints which are great for armor.
 I was quite pleased.

+I didn't find them so great that I would be getting all the colors I needed for my minis though.
+I don't feel as bad mixing and watering down my acrylics to get new colors or the transparency I need as I do with the Citadel paints.
+It really is connected directly to cost.
+You could easily spend hundreds on paints and that's even before you get your minis, which can also be really pricey if you're buying everything new.

 ## Brush

 ## Thoughts